 Washington Post article by Dr. Allen Roberts, AAME D.C.
 State Director, D.C. is about to vote on physician-assisted death.
 Here’s why it’s dangerous

 Five bills were introduced to legalize assisted suicide in January 2017.
 SB 1129 using the term, "medical aid in dying," which is a euphemism for physician-assisted suicide allows nurses to assess capacity and prescribe lethal medication.
-The Senate Committee passed the bill with amendments and it currently resides in the House Committee on Judiciary and House Committee on Health.
+All bills failed in addition to a lawsuit which was dismissed.

 A bill draft surfaced but no legislation was introduced.